This blog post was originally published in January 2018. It has since been updated to provide the most current and relevent information.

 The fewer loans you take out, the less interest you pay.
 The less interest you pay, the cheaper college will be.

-If you decide to walk the precarious loan path and don’t qualify for subsidized and unsubsidized loans, or have taken out as many as you can but still need extra money to cover your final college costs, there is a third type of federal loan to pursue.
+If you decide to walk the precarious loan path and don’t qualify for subsidized and unsubsidized loans, or if you have taken out as much as you can but still need extra money to cover your final college costs, there is a third type of federal loan to pursue.
 But in Rebecca’s opinion, it’s a very poor choice and should be avoided at all costs.

 First, PLUS loans require a credit check.
-So if you don’t have credit, your parent must act as a cosigner.
+So if you don’t have credit, your parents must act as co-signers.
 This means if you fail to pay it back, the loan burden will default to your parents.

-Second, at 7%, the interest rate for PLUS loans is almost double that of a subsidized or unsubsidized loan.
+Second, at 5.3%, the interest rate for PLUS loans is higher than that of a subsidized or unsubsidized loan.

-Bottom line: this loan is available, but it’s expensive, and possibly harmful to not just you, but your parents too.
+Bottom line: this loan is available, but it’s expensive—and possibly harmful to not just you but also your parents.